 - We develop strategic partnerships with our Portfolio agencies and across government more broadly to achieve our purposes.
 This includes working with a broad range of Portfolio and non-Portfolio agencies in the delivery of linked Programs. - Our international partnerships offer opportunities to share information and contribute to national and multilateral solutions to global problems including transnational crime, terrorism, and border security.
-Our international partners include our South-East Asian and Indo-Pacific neighbours, and our Five Eyes partners (Canada, United Kingdom, United States of America and New Zealand). - We work closely with our state and territory counterparts to achieve a Prosperous, Secure and United Australia through countering nationally significant crime and acting quickly in times of significant national emergencies. - The Department and the ABF's efforts in response to COVID-19 have highlighted the importance of strengthened relationships with industry partners to support Australia's economy and to contribute to broader whole-of-Government initiatives, particularly during times of increased challenges and uncertainty.
+Our international partners include our South-East Asian and Indo-Pacific neighbours, and our Five Eyes partners (Canada, United Kingdom, United States of America and New Zealand). - We work closely with our state and territory counterparts to achieve a Prosperous, Secure and United Australia.
+This includes ensuring our programs and policies support Australia's economic prosperity, attract high-yield businesses and talent to our regions and enhance our national unity.
+We continue to work with state and territory governments in countering nationally significant crime and acting quickly in times of significant national emergencies. - The Department and the ABF's efforts in response to COVID-19 have highlighted the importance of strengthened relationships with industry partners to support Australia's economy and to contribute to broader whole-of-Government initiatives, particularly during times of increased challenges and uncertainty.
 Industry and academic partnerships also enable us to harness expertise and drive innovation across policy, operational and enabling functions. - The Government's response to COVID-19 has driven collaboration across government and with industry and community sectors, as their involvement in Government functions has never been higher.
 We will continue to capitalise on and maintain these relationships, and apply the benefit of these to new outcomes across all of our functions and capabilities.